VarCharMax/pythonnet_osgeo/README.md

 # pythonnet_osgeo

 This is my implementation of the code from the book _Python Geospatial Development_ by Erik Westra.
-It's fairly old, but the techniques are still current.
-It's a book I always meant to read when I was actually doing GIS work, but didn't get around to.
+It's fairly old, but the techniques are still mostly current.
+It's a book I always meant to read when I was actually doing GIS work, but I was discouraged by the fact that Python integration with .NET was basically non-existent at the time.
+IronPython didn't work with external libraries, so it was effectively useless.

 Having had some success with pythonnet, I wanted to see if I could get it to work with the OSGeo4W Python distribution.
 The answer is "yes", but I had to use the `virtualenv` manager, which works with arbitrary Python installations.